Aragorn1992gb/bookstore-api/README.md

 #### PostgreSQL
 PostgreSQL is used to store the details of the Books, Authors, and Editors.
 This is a rudimental project, so it is enough just to create a field called "quatity" in the book table to keep track of the remaining quantity for each book.
 Every book has a foreign key to author and editor tables.
-You can analyze the database through PgAdmin:
+PgAdmin is commente don docker compose.
+You can uncomment it to use for analyze the database:
 > http://localhost:5055/browser/ <br>
 > user: admin@admin.com <br>
 > passsword: root